 A little secret that our family has learned over the years, however, has saved us a lot of late night aggravation trying to get out of that tour bus-clogged traffic jam – and it also confirms social scientists’ theory that Occupied Waiting Time feels far shorter than Unoccupied Waiting Time – a profound lesson for those of us who spend way too much time cooling our heels in doctors’ waiting rooms.

 Here’s the secret: at Butchart’s, while that endless sea of humanity is shuffling s-l-o-w-l-y towards the parking lot at the end of a Saturday evening fireworks show, our family heads off cheerfully in the opposite direction.
-We enjoy the dramatic night lighting in the near-deserted Sunken Gardens, sit down near the Ross Fountain to watch the lovely light show there, and snack on our picnic leftovers.
+We enjoy the dramatic night lighting in the near-deserted Sunken Gardens, stroll the exquisite Japanese Garden pathways, sit down near the Ross Fountain to watch the lovely light show there and snack on our picnic leftovers.
 By the time we finally mosey on back to our cars, the parking lot is almost empty.
 We sail out the long driveway with virtually no delay, just behind those who have been slowly inching their way out of the parking lot for the past 45 minutes.
 The difference is that we are happy, while they are exhausted and cranky.

 Dr. Richard Larson of M.I.T. is widely considered to be the world’s foremost expert on waiting in lines.
 He told the New York Times recently: